fernandoBRS/CommunityDocs-pt-br-1/README_EN.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# Repo for MSDN & TechNet Library Spanish-speaking community project (formerly known as MINITEL)
+# Repo for MSDN & TechNet Library Brazilian Portuguese-speaking community project (formerly known as MINITEL)

-You've found the GitHub repository that houses the source for the technical documentation that is published to the Community Content Project at https://msdn.microsoft.com/es-es/communitydocs.
+You've found the GitHub repository that houses the source for the technical documentation that is published to the Community Content Project.

 ##Ways to contribute
 You can contribute to the Community Content Project in a few different ways: